 Benefits of Tai chi vs Yoga

-A brief overview on the benefits of Tai-Chi
+A brief overview of the benefits of Tai-Chi

-Tai chi is a system of movements and postures which have been practiced for centuries by Chinese people.
-It has also been practiced in the West since the late 1960s.
+Tai chi is a system of movements and postures practiced by Chinese people in the West since the late 1960s.
 The practice of Tai chi can achieve many health benefits, including:

 Reduces stress and increases relaxation